The exhibition is free, open to all, Monday to Friday, 10 h to 19 h, except on public holidays. Last admission at 6.30pm.

 Who hasn't dreamed of drinking the wine that Julius Caesar enjoyed, or breathing in the perfume of an Athenian aristocrat ?

 The exhibition is organized in two complementary locations.
 On the historic site of the Collège de France, the exceptional participation of the Musée du Louvre enables us to present twenty-two remarkable objects : ceramics, bronzes and glass from the Department of Greek, Etruscan and Roman Antiquities offer a glimpse of aristocratic tables, where the richness of the decorations vies with the variety of forms and supports.
 At the Institute of Civilizations, the focus is on archaeological discourse : how do we make archaeological discoveries speak ?
-Maps, photographs, three exceptional models of an ancient perfume factory, a wine-growing villa and a Roman transport ship, as well as several filmed interviews with Jean-Pierre Brun, provide a clear view of the archaeological finds on display, from major sites in Roman Gaul, Italy, Greece and Egypt.
+Maps, photographs, three exceptional models of an ancient perfume factory, a wine villa and a Roman transport ship, as well as several filmed interviews with Jean-Pierre Brun, provide a clear overview of the archaeological finds on display, from major sites in Roman Gaul, Italy, Greece and Egypt.
 All the exhibition texts are written by archaeologists specializing in the periods and countries in question, providing visitors with the keys to understanding the production and transport of oil, wine and perfume in the Roman Empire.

 Practical information

-The exhibition is free and open to the public fromOctober 28 2024 toJanuary31 2025, Monday to Friday (closed on weekends and public holidays), from 10 h to 19 h (last admission 30 minutes before closing)
+The exhibition is free and open to the public fromOctober 28 2024 toJanuary31 2025, Monday to Friday (closed on weekends and public holidays), from 10 h to 19 h (last admission 30 minutes before closing).

 It takes place at the Marcelin Berthelot site of the Collège de France, 11 place Marcelin-Berthelot - 75005 Paris and at the Institute of Civilizations, 52 rue du Cardinal-Lemoine - 75005 Paris.